Chloe is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell.

-Chloe recently spoke at our Annual Police Conference on Public Law Consequences of Lying.
+Chloe recently spoke at our Annual Police Conference on Police Vetting.

 Experience & expertise

-Chloe is on the Government Legal Department’s Junior Junior’s scheme.
+Chloe is on the Government Legal Department’s Junior Junior’s scheme and acts as legal advisor to the National Police Chiefs’ Council’s Human Rights Committee.

 Police Law

-Chloe has experience drafting pleadings and applications and advises police forces widely, including in relation to vetting, disclosure, and prospects of a case.
+Chloe has experience drafting pleadings and applications, and advises police forces widely, including in relation to vetting, disclosure, and judicial review.

 Chloe is also instructed to obtain civil orders such as those under the Proceeds of Crime Act 2002 and the Sexual Offences Act 2003 and has experience of appeal hearings regarding these civil orders.